How to Write a Killer First Sentence

 ARHuelsenbeck

 Former elementary general music teacher.
-Wife, and mother of five.
+Wife, mother of 5, grandma of 3.
 Blogging about the arts and the creative process at https://ARHtisticLicense.com.